-It is a well known fact that property in Malta has a very quick turnaround.
-The number of business relocating to Malta combined with the island’s small geographic size, means that time really is of the essence.
+It is a well-known fact that property in Malta has a very quick turnaround.
+The number of businesses relocating to Malta combined with the island’s small geographic size means that time really is of the essence.
 “In July 2018, the word was out that Binary was looking for new offices,” said Etienne.
-“By December 2018 they had chosen one of the spaces I had shown them, and had moved in by May 2019.
+“By December 2018 they had chosen one of the spaces I had shown them and had moved in by May 2019.
 A grand total of 9 months!”

 As a property agent with years of experience, Etienne shares that the secret to a satisfied client is communication.

 “Binary were great clients, really open and communicative,” shared Etienne.
 “The communication between myself and the team was always organised, clear, and efficient.
 Our ease of communication created a level of understanding of Binary’s needs and requirements, that enabled me to work quickly and efficiently and to propose a number of properties that suited them; which resulted in finding their perfect match.”